manuelarodr/IS597FinalProject/README.md

 Second, from the LEMAS survey data, we extracted agency-level organizational characteristics, including the percentage of female officers, the existence of a civilian complaint board, and the proportion of minority officers.
 We then aggregated these attributes to the state level by calculating weighted averages, using the number of sworn personnel as the weighting factor to reflect the relative size of agencies within each state.

-Third, we obtained population size and crime incident counts for each state and year from U.S. Census and FBI UCR/NIBRS datasets.
+Third, we obtained population size and crime incident counts for each state and year from FBI UCRP yearly summary datasets.
 We matched these contextual variables with the SPOTLITE and LEMAS data by state and year identifiers.

+All datasets were merged based on state identifiers and year, with careful attention to missing data and consistency across sources.

 To control for differences in population size and crime environment, we computed two normalized outcome variables for each state-year observation:
 - **Lethal force incidents per 100,000 residents**, using the state’s population as the denominator.
 - **Lethal force incidents per 1,000 crime incidents**, using the state's total reported crime incidents as the denominator.

-By using both normalization strategies, we aim to control for the varying population sizes and baseline levels of crime across states, providing a more nuanced and robust assessment of how agency structure relates to the use of lethal force.
+By using both normalization strategies, we aim to control for the varying population sizes and baseline levels of crime across states, attempting to provide a more nuanced assessment of how agency structure relates to the use of lethal force.
+However, due to substantial variation within states, this level of aggregation limits the ability to draw meaningful conclusions.
+To address this, additional analyses at the county and agency levels are underway.
+Preliminary agency-level estimates are documented in the In Progress directory.

-All datasets were merged based on state identifiers and year, with careful attention to missing data and consistency across sources.